 The Shahab-2 was tested in July 1998 following its introduction into service in 1997.
 In 2004, the missile became an active participant in all military drills and exercises.

-Iran may have aided Syria by building a Scud-C production facility in Hama.2
+Iran may have aided Syria by building a Scud-C production facility in Hama.5

-An improved variant, Qiam-1, was tested August 10, 2010.
-The Qiam-1 is very similar to the Shahab-2, but it has a triconic shaped reentry vehicle, heavier launch weight (6,155 kg), smaller payload (750 kg), longer range (800 kg), and enhanced accuracy (500 m CEP).3 According to Iranian media, Iran fired at least one Qiam-1 missile in its ballistic missile strike against ISIS targets in Syria on June 18, 2017.
+An improved variant, Qiam-1, was first tested on August 10, 2010.
+The Qiam-1 is very similar to the Shahab-2, but it has a triconic shaped reentry vehicle, heavier launch weight (6,155 kg), smaller payload (750 kg), longer range (800 km), and enhanced accuracy (500 m CEP).6 Iran conducted a second successful flight test on February 10, 2014, and a third on March 9, 2016 during a larger military exercise.7 According to Iranian media, Iran fired at least one Qiam-1 missile in its ballistic missile strike against ISIS targets in Syria on June 18, 2017.

 - Andrew Feickert, “Iran’s Ballistic Missile Capabilities,” 3, (Congressional Research Service, August 23, 2004), http://fpc.state.gov/documents/organization/39332.pdf.

 - The International Institute for Strategic Studies, Open-Source Analysis of Iran’s Missile and UAV Capabilities and Proliferation (East Sussex: Hastings Print, April 2021), 10.

 - Nuclear Threat Initiative, “Hama Missile Base and Production Facility,” (NTI), http://www.nti.org/learn/facilities/484/.

 - Duncan Lennox.
 “Shahab 2 (Qiam, SS-1D ‘Scud C’ Variant.”
 Jane’s Strategic Weapon Systems (Offensive Weapons).
 September 10, 2012.